-There’s no such thing as a fountain of youth, but there is a next best thing: exercise.
+OK, so maybe there’s no fountain of youth, but there is a next best thing: exercise.
 The tricky part is finding the right exercise, especially once you’re a women over 40 and perimenopause starts.
 Of course, hitting the gym is a great move at any age but it turns out that too many personal trainers aren’t as familiar with perimenopausal women’s needs as they should be.
 And that’s a problem.

-If your trainer doesn’t understand perimenopause, your workouts won’t do as much good as you want them to, and you might even risk an injury.
+If your trainer sucks, or in any case, doesn’t understand perimenopause, your workouts won’t do you much good, and you might even risk an injury.
 Avoid these common mistakes to make sure you’re doing the right workouts at the right time—and getting the most out of them.

 Big Mistakes Trainers Make With Women in Perimenopause